 Unlike the data monitoring and APM observability tools of yore, data observability tools provide a centralized, 360-degree view of your overall data performance.
 Rather than drowning you in reams of detailed metrics and false alarms, data observability tools correlate events across all of your data pipelines to provide a high-level dashboard showing the overall health of your systems.
 Armed with this intelligence, data engineers can troubleshoot system-wide data pipeline issues, drilling down into root causes and selecting the correct remediation tactics developed by the data observability platform’s internal machine learning engine.
 Or they can scout potentially-worrying trends and, again, take AI-recommended actions.

 Or going back to the football analogy: data monitoring and APM observability tools only help teams with statistics like yards gained or penalties incurred.
-Data observability tools actually help you win the game.
+Data pipeline monitoring tools actually help you win the game.

 Founded in 2018, Acceldata is the modern data observability platform built to solve the problems of today’s data pipelines, not yesterday’s data warehouses.